-That’s why when you plan your retirement, your first step needs to be creating a realistic and honest budget for your future.
+That’s why when you plan your retirement using this cheat sheet, your first step needs to be creating a realistic and honest budget for your future.
 Speak to your spouse about what kind of life you’ll be living, and figure out how much it’s going to cost you.
 It’s always a good idea to be well-prepared for the real future.

-When you’re preparing for retirement, it’s important to consider the timeline in front of you.
+When you’re preparing for retirement using this cheat sheet, it’s important to consider the timeline in front of you.
 When do you expect to retire?
 The timeline on your retirement plans will make a big difference in terms of how much investment risk you should be taking on.

 Investing is important, but so is building up a sizable savings.
 If you’re already saving part of your income every month, that’s great.
 Continue setting a certain sum aside on a regular basis, and look for ways that you can increase your nest egg.
 Sit down with your spouse and make a list of all the things that your family spends money on in a typical month.
 Then, figure out areas where you can cut your spending.